Suburban Rail Loop East

 With no existing road reserve set aside to build North East Link, our first step was to decide how – and where – to best link our city’s north-east and south-east.

-Major works are underway to remove the dangerous and congested level crossings at Charman and Park roads in Cheltenham.
+The dangerous and congested level crossings at Charman and Park roads in Cheltenham have now been removed.

 Works to duplicate track between Heidelberg and Rosanna and remove level crossings at Lower Plenty Road, Rosanna and Grange Road, Alphington were completed in May 2018.